Hannah-Ogunyinka/personal-astro-site/src/content/posts/frontend-design-system.md

 ---
-title: "Crafting Cohesion: The Key Elements of Designing a Frontend Design System"
+title: "Crafting Cohesion: Designing a Frontend Design System"
 isDraft: false
 publishDate: 2023-09-12
 description: "In today's rapidly evolving digital landscape, frontend design systems have become indispensable for creating cohesive and efficient user interfaces.
 A well-designed frontend design system not only enhances the user experience but also streamlines the development process."